GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Observations/YouTube_Clip_Observations.md

 Writing to mind.
 Glitch is part of the code, showing imperfection.
 Billionaires exploitng.
 Cambridge Analytica.

-Monomyth, Page 581 Finneagans Wake.
-Oh no, Joyce saw, joyce saw!
-The reader of Finnegans Wake sees!
+Monomyth, Page 581 Finnegans Wake.
+Oh no, Joyce saw, Joyce saw in year 1924!
+The reader of Finnegans Wake sees the media clergy!